collective/collective.html2blocks/docs/docs/how-to-guides/new-converter.md

     "keywords": "Plone, collective.html2blocks, block converter, Volto, migration, guide"
 ---

-# Registering a new converter
+# Register a new converter

 To implement a new block converter in `collective.html2blocks`, you typically register a function using the `@registry.block_converter` or `@registry.element_converter` decorator.